bouzebda/bouzebda.github.io/_publications/2011-01-01-Bouzebda-Faouzi-Zari.md

 authors: 'S. Bouzebda, N.E.
 El Faouzi and T. Zari'
 excerpt: 'In this article, we establish optimal rates for the strong approximation of empirical copula processes in $$\mathbb R^2$$ by sequences of Gaussian processes.
-These results are applied to investigate Cramér–von Mises-type statistics. [**Read more**](https://bouzebda.github.io/publication/2011-01-01-Bouzebda-Faouzi-Zari)'
+These results are applied to investigate Cramer–von Mises-type statistics. [**Read more**](https://bouzebda.github.io/publication/2011-01-01-Bouzebda-Faouzi-Zari)'
 date: 2011-01-01
 venue: 'Communications in Statistics, Theory and Methods'
 ---